pbanos/botanic/README.md

   botanic tree predict [flags]

 Flags:
-  -c, --class-feature string     name of the feature the generated tree should predict (required) -h, --help                     help for predict
+  -h, --help                     help for predict
-  -m, --metadata string          path to a YML file with metadata describing the different features available available on the input file (required)
   -t, --tree string              path to a file from which the tree to test will be read and parsed as JSON (required) -u, --undefined-value string   value to input to define a sample's value for a feature as undefined (default "?")

 Global Flags:
+  -m, --metadata string   path to a YML file with metadata describing the different features used on a tree or available on an input set (required)
   -v, --verbose
 $
 ```